adskdimitrii/aps-cli/README.md

 ### Non-Compiled CLI Works Even Better

-By not compiling the CLI, the agent using Node on the host machine has the ability to read the source code of the CLI to provide more context.
+By not compiling the CLI, the agent using Node on the host machine can read the CLI source code for additional context.
 This is an interesting emergent quality of having agents use tools.
-We try to provide all of the human-readable context via the `--help`, but once the agent sees the CLI is just source code, it will then read the source code to provide more context; perhaps some nuance that the help text was missing.
+We try to provide all of the human-readable context via the `--help`, but once the agent sees the CLI is just source code, it will read the source code for further context — nuance that the `--help` text may have omitted.

 A more controversial benefit is self-healing.
-This is where the agent, after reading the source code and using the CLI, determined there might be a bug in the code or that it needed to add a feature.
-One story from the field: I gave this CLI to a customer and the agent quickly figured out that the reason the CLI wasn't working on their network was because of a firewall rule on their laptop.
-It did some research about that particular firewall software, found that if you added a specific header to the traffic it would be accepted, and patched the CLI.
+This is where the agent, after reading the source code and using the CLI, determines there might be a bug in the code or that it needed to add a feature.
+One story from the field: I gave this CLI to a customer and the agent quickly figured out that the reason the CLI wasn't working on their network was a firewall rule on their laptop.
+It did some research about that particular firewall software, found that adding a specific header to the traffic would allow it through, and patched the CLI.

 ### Credential Isolation